HelmholtzAI-Consultants-Munich/data-centric-platform/src/server/README.md

 Once the server is running, you can verify it is working by visiting http://localhost:7010/ in your web browser.

 ## Want to know more?
-Visit our [documentation](https://readthedocs.org/projects/data-centric-platform) for more information.
+Visit our [documentation](https://data-centric-platform.readthedocs.io/en/latest/dcp_server_installation.html) for more information on server configurations and available models.